NateAI/nate.challenge.ios/README.md

 GraphQL and REST Example requests are available to explore and experiment with in the `Insomnia.json` file
 1. Download Insomnia Core at https://insomnia.rest
-2. Import into Insomnia Core Workspace https://support.insomnia.rest/article/52-importing-and-exporting-data Access them via:
+2. Import into Insomnia Core Workspace https://support.insomnia.rest/article/52-importing-and-exporting-data
+3. Feel free to change the parameters in any of the requests to test edge cases Access them via:
+- Postgresql: Port 6543 (See .env for the full connection string)
 - REST: http://localhost:3000
 - GraphQL: http://localhost:4000/graphql